 Welcome from our Program Director

 Thank you for your interest in the Aventura Hospital and Medical Center (AHMC) Diagnostic Radiology Residency Training Program in Aventura, Florida.
-We are very excited to announce our recent initial accreditation by Accreditation Council for Graduate Medical Education!
+We are very excited to announce our initial accreditation by Accreditation Council for Graduate Medical Education!

 The mission of the program is to provide an exceptional, supportive and collegial environment for the clinical training of our future radiology colleagues, with a focus on compassion and teamwork and the highest-quality service to our referring clinicians and to our patients and their families.
-Our vision is to create leaders in the field of radiology, to be a role model for best practices in diagnostic radiology education, and to be recognized as one of country's best community hospital-based residency programs.
+Our vision is to create leaders in the field of radiology, be a role model for best practices in diagnostic radiology education, and be recognized as one of country's best community hospital-based residency programs.

 We strive for both academic and professional excellence and are committed to a comprehensive education in all aspects of imaging — through rigorous clinical experience, daily didactic and case-based instruction, participation in interdepartmental conferences and the use of innovative teaching methods such as simulation and flipped classrooms.
-AHMC and our integrated institutions, Kendall Regional Medical Center and Plantation General Hospital, will provide an educational environment highlighted by 21 fellowship-trained attendings and a diverse case volume of over 400,000 radiologic exams performed annually.
+AHMC and our integrated institutions, Kendall Regional Medical Center and Plantation General Hospital, provide an educational environment highlighted by 21 fellowship-trained attendings and a diverse case volume of over 400,000 radiologic exams performed annually.

 Thank you for visiting our website and for your interest in our program.
 Good luck as you pursue a career in radiology!

 With warm regards,